operator-framework/operator-lifecycle-manager/Documentation/design/developing.md

         * update any references to CRDs that are required
         * update any permissions needed
 * Save new CSV and kubectl create it
-* Watch alm operator logs and verify state you want has happened
+* Watch olm operator logs and verify state you want has happened

 # Updating a catalog entry